MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi_checkcounter.md

 An optional pointer that the driver returns a <b>NULL</b>-terminated string to that contains the name of the units that the counter identifier measures.

 Can be <b>NULL</b>, in which case the app doesn't need the units info.
 See more info in the explanation of the <i>pUnitsLength</i> parameter.

-#### - pszDescription [out, optional]

-An optional pointer that the driver returns a <b>NULL</b>-terminated string to that contains the description of what the counter identifier measures.

-Can be <b>NULL</b>, in which case the app doesn't need the description info.
-See more info in the explanation of the <i>pDescriptionLength</i> parameter.

 ## -returns